 - 1. Projects whose total value is less than \$10,300 may make a small or negotiated purchase with a local vendor that is most advantageous to the local unit of government with price and other considerations being factors.
 Although multiple price quotes may not be required it is still recommended to seek three (3) quotes. - 2.
 Projects whose total value is between \$10,300 and \$19,100 the local unit of government must seek a minimum of three (3) telephone and/or written price quotes.
-These qrts must be kept on file for at least three years.
+These quotes must be kept on file for at least three years.

-When the grant recipient is seeking quotes from local vendors, one of the three (3) vendors shall be a MWDBE or VOSB firm.
+When the grant recipient is seeking quotes from local vendors, one of the three

-- 3. Projects whose total value is greater than \$19,100 must be formally advertised and awarded to the lowest responsible bidder.
+- (3) vendors shall be a MWDBE or VOSB firm. - 3.
+Projects whose total value is greater than \$19,100 must be formally advertised and awarded to the lowest responsible bidder.
 Advertising will include: - a.
 Purchases and contracts shall not be divided into separate purchases and contracts to avoid the financial thresholds for the competitive purchasing process. - b.
 Procurement of professional services will not require formal advertising.
 The grant recipient should follow the requirements in their respective municipal code. - c.
 Local Governments using COSTARS are exempt from competitive bidding. - d.
 Further guidance can be found in the Pennsylvania Purchasing Handbook for Local Governments - F. Non-Profit Agencies/Public Entities (other than Municipalities)

-Non-Municipal Sub-Grantees are required to follow RAAC's guideline, which adhere to the Urban Redevelopment Law, which state that only print advertising in a newspaper of general circulation is acceptable tasks for the non-profit agency, it shall follow the following dollar thresholds and advertising standards:
+Non-Municipal Sub-Grantees are required to follow RAAC's guidelines, which adhere to the Urban Redevelopment Law, which states that only print advertising in a newspaper of general circulation is acceptable Where a GEDTF grant is made to a non-profit agency or other entity performing the procurement tasks for the non-profit agency, it shall follow the following dollar thresholds and advertising standards: